How to Use Batch Processing in Lightroom Classic

 If you don't want to sync settings that are side by side, you can multi select several images.
 Hold control on your keyboard (or the CMD button on a Mac) and click every other image to add it to a selection.If you don’t want to sync photos that are side by side, you can multi select several images.
 Hold control on your keyboard (or the CMD button on a Mac) and click any other image to add it to a selection.

-When you’ve selected the images you want to sync, make sure your edited image is still selected, and press the sync button that is in the lower right hand corner.
+When you’ve selected the images you want to sync, make sure your edited image is still selected, and press the sync button that is in the lower right corner.
 You’ll then have a dialogue box pop up that allows you to choose the settings to sync.
 Pressing the Sync button pushes the sync through, and in a few seconds the settings will sync across your selected images.

 You’ll find that syncing your settings while batching is not going to get all of your images edited perfectly.
-Still, it’s a great time saver that serves as a wonderful starting point for getting your images edited.
+Still, it’s a great saver that serves as a wonderful starting point for getting your images edited.
 Tweak them on an individual level to your liking, and count the time savings easily.

 After multi selecting images, the button below the editing settings on the right side of Lightroom will say "Sync."
 Press it to get started with syncing settings.After multi selecting images, the button below the editing settings on the right side of Lightroom will say “Sync.”
 Press it to get started with syncing settings.